 I’ll describe the different scenarios and how you are, and perhaps are not, protected by a VPN.

 Become a Patron of Ask Leo! and go ad-free!

 No VPN at all

-I’ll use this scenario as the base: you’re in an open WiFi hotspot, connecting to a remote resource like your email, or your bank.
+I’ll use this scenario as the base: you’re at an open WiFi hotspot, connecting to a remote resource like your email or your bank.

 All the connections are unencrypted.
 That includes: